SamuelWhitton/natural-daina/README.md

 + Type (can be either visible or invisible)
 + Inherited (can be either visible or invisible)

 The instance method visibility is indicated with three **+** (meaning visible) or **-** (meaning hidden); for external visibility, type visibility and inherited visibility respectively.
-Following are eight examples instance methods showing all possible combinations of visibility.
+Following are eight example instance methods showing all possible combinations of visibility.
 ```
 [VisibilityExamples] {
     --+ fooA *{} @ fooA is externally invisible, type invisible and inherited visibly